 There is no systematic efficiency comparison between the two mechanisms.
 In general there exists no differentiable and monotonic cost sharing mechanism where all Nash equilibrium outcomes are first best Pareto optimal at all preference profiles.
-Moulin and Shenker (1992) provide a definition of second best efficiency6 and show that the serial mechanism yields a second best efficient equilibrium while ACP does not.
+Moulin and Shenker (1992) provide a definition of second best efficiency and show that the serial mechanism yields a second best efficient equilibrium while ACP does not.

 A particularly interesting question is the performance of the two mechanisms in distributed systems where users are geographically dispersed and are accessing the resource through the network.
 Friedman and Shenker (1998) address the issue of learning and implementation in distributed systems.
-They argue that when agents have very limited a priori information about the other players
+They argue that when agents have very limited a priori information about the other players and the payoff structure, standard solution concepts like Nash equilibrium or even the serially undominated set are not necessarily achieved as a result of learning in the network setting.
+Therefore, new solution concepts, such as the serially unoverwhelmed set and the Stackelberg undominated set are proposed.
+Loosely speaking, one action overwhelms another if all payoffs, over all sets of other players' actions, for the other.
+Therefore, if action U overwhelms action D, then U dominates D, but the converse is not true

-6"For an arbitrary cost sharing mechanism ξ , say that (q_1, \dots, q_n) is a Nash equilibrium outcome at some utility profile.
-We ask if there is another vector of demands (q'1, \dots, q'n) such that at the corresponding allocation dictated by the mechanism ξ , no one is worse off and someone is better off than at the equilibrium allocation corresponding to (q_1, \dots, q_n) .
-If no such vector of demands exists, we call our equilibrium second best efficient."
-Moulin and Shenker (1992, p.1025)
+&lt;sup>6·For an arbitrary cost sharing mechanism $\xi$ , say that $(q_1, \ldots, q_n)$ is a Nash equilibrium outcome at some utility profile.
+We ask if there is another vector of demands $(q'1, \ldots, q'n)$ such that at the corresponding allocation dictated by the mechanism $\xi$ , no one is worse off and someone is better off than at the equilibrium allocation corresponding to $(q_1, \ldots, q_n)$ .
+If no such vector of demands exists, we call our equilibrium second best efficient' Moulin and Shenker (1992, p.1025).